MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 - *Use priority queue processing*: Priority queue processing gives high priority to certain requests.
 Queues usually have a first in, first out (FIFO) structure, but you can update your application to assign a priority to messages it adds to the queue.
 Use this capability to prioritize critical flows and users.
 For more information, see the [Priority Queue pattern](/azure/architecture/patterns/priority-queue).

-### Find the balance

-It can be a challenge to balance the needs of critical flows with the overall performance of a workload.
+> :::image type="icon" source="../_images/risk.svg"::: **Risk**: It can be a challenge to balance the needs of critical flows with the overall performance of a workload.
 Although you should prioritize critical flows, you shouldn't neglect noncritical flows.
 The overall performance efficiency of a workload depends on all flows.
 Neglected noncritical flows could create issues that affect all users.
 Too much noise from nonessential items steals attention from critical items.
 But too little noise could harm the entire workload.
 The amount of data and the number of alerts should reflect these balanced priorities.

 ## Azure facilitation

-**Identifying, mapping, and monitoring flow metrics**: Azure provides various solutions to help you monitor the performance of critical flows in your workload.
-Azure Monitor, Azure Monitor Logs, and Azure Application Insights are some of the services that offer comprehensive monitoring capabilities for various types of applications and workloads.
+**Identifying and monitoring flows**: Azure provides different solutions to help you monitor the performance of critical flows in your workload.
+Azure Monitor, Azure Monitor Logs, and Azure Application Insights are some of the services that offer comprehensive monitoring capabilities for several types of applications and workloads.

 **Optimizing capacity allocations**: Some Azure services support resource segmentation, logical segmentation, and capacity allocation techniques to allocate capacity and resources to critical flows.
 You can isolate critical flows through techniques such as creating separate resources, increasing density, using virtualization and containerization, and explicitly allocating resources to critical flows.